 Both types of incontinence can be quite challenging for a pet parent, especially if your pet has always been mostly an indoor dog and now your home is at risk of being soiled daily by ‘accidents’.

-How can you determine if diapering your Old Baby is the best solution for you and your pet?
+How can you determine if diapering your dog is the best solution for you and your pet?

 Find Out For Sure If It’s a Chronic Condition Due to Age

 “Chronic” means constantly recurring or persisting long-term.
 If your dog’s incontinence is indeed a chronic condition due to his advancing years, you probably will be looking at diapers as a good option for you and your precious pooch.
 However, not all canine incontinence fits into the ‘chronic condition’ category.